 COVID 19: Our tours are VisitEngland #WereGoodtoGo accredited.
 They take place completely in the fresh air and comply to social distancing.
-Group sizes are limited for your safety, so you can enjoy a relaxing walking tour, taking in the famous sights and settings.
+Group sizes are limited to 20 people for your safety, in accordance with the latest government guidelines, so you can enjoy a relaxing walking tour, taking in the famous sights and settings.

 Your official Oxford guide will be wearing a visor, ensuring social distancing standards are met throughout the tour.